sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 The SBK-Pack is about 80% sized.
 It is not a downsize model, all parts have been redesigned to achieve easy printing, assembling, and finishing.

-Parts are not hollow if there is no need to it (like electronic needs).
-Solid parts are easier to print and less prone to artifacts and warping.
-It doesn't require more filament to print them as a solid if infill isen't too intensive.
-Three walls thickness with a 0.4mm nozzle should be ok for side wall.

 There are two models available here, an GB1/GB2 inspired model, and a Frozen Empire model.
 Someone might want to mix botch and create an Afterlife model...

 The models are not 100% screen accurate, and they are inspired from the movies and others available 3D models like those: